boneskull/core/README.md

             this.$._s.trim
             this.$.accounting
         },
+        $setup: function(){
-        $setup: function(){ // this is a special function that is called ONCE when this file is required and made into a javascript class this.implement(this.$.accounting, true); // Inherit the prototype of accounting }
+            // this is a special function that is called ONCE when this file is require'd
+            // and transformed into a javascript "class" this.$implement(this.$.accounting, true); // Inherit the prototype of accounting }
     }
 }